 [The marker text overlays images of the small artifacts discovered by archaeologists plus a map locating the “wooden frame structure” and the “brick two-family duplex” - buildings photographed in 1936, the foundations of which are preserved at the marker site.]

 Location.
-This marker has been replaced by another Touch for map.
+This marker has been replaced by another marker nearby.
+It was located near 38° 54.2′ N, 76° 49.009′ W. Marker was in Lake Arbor, Maryland, in Prince George's County.
 Marker is on the walkway in the wooded area off Lake Overlook Drive between Water Point Court and Lake Overlook Place.
+Touch for map.
 Marker was in this post office area: Bowie MD 20721, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this location, measured as the crow flies.
 Northampton Slave Quarters and Archaeological Park (here, next to this marker); Seeking Freedom (here, next to this marker); Archaeology at the Frame Quarters (here, next to this marker); Archaeology at the Brick Quarters (a few steps from this marker); Weary Warriors (within shouting distance of this marker); “Mount Lubentia” (approx. 1.4 miles away); The Chesapeake Carousel (approx. 1.6 miles away); The History of Watkins Regional Park (approx. 1.8 miles away).